enupal/docs/docs/stripe-payments/cart/overview.md

 POST /enupal-stripe/cart/checkout
 ```

-And the following settings are available on your Craft CMS control panel:
+Besides the API endpoints, the following settings are available on your Craft CMS control panel:

 - Over 18 payment methods
 - Over 40 languages including auto-detect for the final checkout page